ReDI-School/js-berlin-2020-fall/lesson1.md

 *  **Undefined** has only one value: `undefined`
 * it is just `undefined`
-* it means there is not value here
+* it means there is no value here

 ---